ygyzys83/gym-rag-app/README.md

 ## 🛠 Tech Stack
 - **Languages:** Python (Pandas, Re, Datetime)
-- **AI Models:** Qwen 2.5 (data extraction · local only), Qwen 3.6 (coaching · local), Gemini 2.5 Flash Lite (coaching · cloud)
+- **AI Models:** Qwen 2.5 (data extraction · local only), gemma4:26b (coaching · local), Gemini 2.5 Flash Lite (coaching · cloud)
 - **Inference Engine:** Ollama (local GPU via RTX 5070) · Google AI API (cloud)
 - **PDF Processing:** Docling (IBM's Layout-Aware Parser)
 - **Vector Database:** ChromaDB with LangChain
 - **Framework:** Streamlit

 ## 🌟 Key Features
-- **Dual-Backend Coaching:** Coach GT runs on Qwen 3.6 locally (via Ollama) or Gemini 2.5 Flash Lite in the cloud.
+- **Dual-Backend Coaching:** Coach GT runs on gemma4:26b locally (via Ollama) or Gemini 2.5 Flash Lite in the cloud.
 Switch with a single line in `secrets.toml` — no code changes needed.
 - **Password-Protected UI:** App is secured via a password gate backed by Streamlit Secrets — safe for public deployment.
 - **100% Reliable Ingestion:** Uses a custom brute-force line-by-line parsing strategy to ensure no workout entry is skipped.
 Dates, session types, and exercise data are all captured and structured.
 - **Log Workouts from the UI:** New workout days can be entered directly in the app in natural shorthand.
 Entries are parsed by Qwen 2.5, then written to both `my_messy_workouts.txt` and `exercise_db.json` automatically.